ob-ivan/dropbox-proxy/README.md

 the access token.
 This also means that if you don't store the access token you'll have to start over from `http://<your.domain>/dropbox-auth-start`.

+Now you can see the reason why we put `config.json` and `dropbox.json` to the private folder.
+This is because both of them contain sensitive data which should be kept safe even if web server fails to deny access to distinct files in the public folder.